 He drew on meticulous research of what little information was on the official record, the testimony of eyewitnesses and inferences drawn from what was known of James’ character.

-It was possible that James had left China by some unknown route, said Bax, but highly unlikely.
+It was possible that James had left China by some unknown route, said Jack, but highly unlikely.

 “One of his better acquaintances has pointed out that if he had left China surreptitiously he would now have to be living somewhere in anonymity.
 To the people who know the gregarious Francis James such a suggestion is laughable.”

-So, assuming that James was in China, Bax (prime suspect for the role of ‘better acquaintance’) next asked where exactly he might be.
+So, assuming that James was in China, Jack (prime suspect for the role of ‘better acquaintance’) next asked where exactly he might be.